 9 Police Act s.
 26(4.1).
-10 Police Act s.
-27.

 5. Overview of Board Member Positions, Roles and Board Committees

 The Board is composed of the Mayor as Chair, one individual appointed by City Council, and up to seven individuals appointed by the Lieutenant Governor in Council.